 Already experienced the delights of the National Gallery?
 Try the small but perfectly formed Wallace Collection instead.
 Housed in a grand residence near Marble Arch, the Wallace Collection includes portraits, porcelain and pikestaffs – there's a large room devoted to armour and weaponry.
 Entry is free.

-Whether you've spent your morning at the National Gallery or Wallace Collection, it's an easy walk, Tube or bus ride to the Carnaby area near Oxford Circus for lunch.
+Whether you've spent your morning at the National Gallery or Wallace Collection, it's an easy walk, Tube or bus ride to the Carnaby area near Oxford Circus for a cheap lunch.

 Afternoon: Hyde Park or Bargain Shopping

 Once you've satisfied your hunger, stave off the urge to splash more cash with a relaxing afternoon in Hyde Park, which is free to enter.

-Here you can stroll at leisure by the Serpentine, sit and read or simply watch the world go by – some of the best people-spotting in London is to be found here; even better that it's free!
+Here you can stroll at leisure by the Serpentine lake, sit and read, or simply watch the world go by – some of the best people-spotting in London is to be found here; even better that it's free!

 For dinner, return to Leicester Square in Central London.
 Avoid the pricier bars and restaurants right on the square and check out Chinatown – centred on Gerrard Street – which has loads of cheap restaurants if you look carefully.
 Another handy tip is to grab a Tastecard, which gets you half-price meals in a wide range of restaurants across London.

-A good option for filmgoers is a trip to the Prince Charles Cinema, which shows just-off-new-release films for discounted ticket prices.
-Tickets start from £8.00 per person (cheaper for members) as well as the popular Sing-A-Long-A films, where you're encouraged to sing along, out loud, to your favourite movie musical!
+A decent cheap option for filmgoers is the Prince Charles Cinema which shows just-off-new-release films for discounted ticket prices.
+Tickets start from £8.00 per person (cheaper for members).
+The cinema also screens popular Sing-A-Long-A films, and you're encouraged to sing along, out loud, to your favourite movie musical!

 Finally, those who want a late-night culture fix can check out one of the free Museum and Gallery Lates.